Free Trial

 Frequently Asked Questions

-The consistency principle ensures that a company uses the same accounting methods over time.
+The consistency principle requires a company to use the same accounting methods over time.
 This makes financial reports comparable across years, helping identify trends and performance accurately.
-BUSY supports consistent practices by allowing standard settings for depreciation, inventory, and reporting, ensuring reliable and transparent financial statements.

 Yes, both GAAP and IFRS require the consistency concept.
 It ensures that accounting methods are applied uniformly year after year.
 If changes are made, they must be clearly disclosed.